Capturing computational environments

 • In the context of Python and other programming languages this software is bundles of other people’s code.

-• However, installing all packages to the same place causes dependency clashes and makes recreating a computational environment difficult.
+• However, installing all packages to the same place can cause dependency clashes and makes recreating a computational environment difficult.

 • Virtual environments are used to deal with this problem by creating isolated spaces where packages can be installed without interfering with one another.